-PRINT, RANDOM, LAST, EDIT, SAVE [in MULTICS only]
+PRINT, RANDOM, LAST, EDIT, [also SAVE in the MULTICS version]

 When the user types in one of these, it is converted by the parser to an internal representation consisting of a different function name [LOGO-PRINT, LOGO-LAST LOGO-EDIT LOGO-RANDOM or LOGO-SAVE, as appropriate].
 When the user requests that the line be printed out or edited the unparser converts it back to the way it was originally typed in.
-In the CLOGO-compatible version of LLOGO, when :CAREFUL is set to non-NIL the following primitives which conflict with CLOGO are also changed by the parser: LIST is changed to PRINTOUT, DISPLAY to STARTDISPLAY, GET and READ to READFILE, and DO to RUN.
+In the CLOGO-compatible version of LLOGO, when :CAREFUL is not set to NIL the following primitives which conflict with CLOGO are also changed by the parser: LIST is changed to PRINTOUT, DISPLAY to STARTDISPLAY, GET and READ to READFILE, and DO to RUN.
 Warning messages are also printed in these cases.